Southern Lake Linking

 Then suddenly at Balloon Loop our heads turn and our mouths open so wide that we could have been mistaken for the expressions of rotating clowns heads at amusement shows.

-The trail leads north Balloon Loop is temporarily the trailhead.
+The trail leads north to Balloon Loop.
 To link to the next section it is necessary to ride along the highway for four kilometres to Supply Bay Road.
 Currently the Fiordland National Park management plan does not permit bicycles – but it is under review.
 It is hoped with the management plan changes that overarching policy will allow cycling on designated formed tracks, which will in turn help the trails trust connect the gap between the Te Anau and Manapouri trails.

 The next section of trail takes us through scrubland, with occasional glimpses of Lake Manapouri and its various headlands and islands.
 Abruptly the trail exits the scrub as we arrive at the lakeside village of Manapouri.
 You know you have reached the trailhead when you see the hydro-electric turbine and the large rock that marks the height of the lake if the ‘Save the Manapouri’ campaign had failed.
 There is an interesting plaque about the campaign which I stop and read.